 Answer:

 Pennsylvania uses guidelines to determine the presumptive amount of child support.
-However, the guidelines permit “deviations” from the presumptive amount of support under certain circumstances and mandates, such as the children’s reasonable needs, in high-income cases.
+However, the guidelines permit “deviations” from the presumptive amount of support under certain circumstances and mandates, such as the children’s reasonable needs in high-income cases.
 An experienced attorney at Shemtob Draganosky Taylor Stein, PC can offer the guidance you seek in figuring out how these rules apply to your situation.

-Whether you have questions about petitioning for child support or how much you might be expected to pay, contact Shemtob Draganosky Taylor Stein, PC online or at (215) 544-3974today.
+Whether you have questions about petitioning for child support or how much you might be expected to pay, contact Shemtob Draganosky Taylor Stein, PC online or at (215) 544-3974 today.

 For child support purposes, gross income includes salaries, wages, bonuses, and commissions, as well as income from pensions and retirement plans.
 Income for unemployed parents may include Social Security benefits or workers’ compensation.
 Income may also include veteran's benefits, interest on investments, and rent from real estate property.
 A court can also impute income for parents willfully unemployed, attributing to that parent an earning capacity, an amount that the parent could earn, based on their education and employment history.